markszulc/experience-manager-learn.en/help/forms/store-and-retrieve-af-with-2fa/create-adaptive-forms.md

 The code in the servlet mounted on **/bin/renderaf** forwards the request to render the storeafwithattachments adaptive form prepopulated with the saved data.

 The 2 sample forms(MyAccountForm and StoreAFWithAttachments) are provided and can be [downloaded from here](assets/sample-forms.zip)

+The sample forms are based on [custom adaptive form template](assets/custom-template-with-page-component.zip) that needs to be imported into AEM for the sample forms to render correctly.
 The [Custom submit and sample worklow](assets/custom-submit-and-workflow.zip) need to be imported into your AEM instance for the forms to work.